Chat with us, powered by LiveChat Guided Group Cycling Trips For Solo Travelers | Istria Biking Tour, Croatia

 Today we spend a day exploring on foot, discovering the Istrian Peninsula.
 We will journey by coach to the historical town of Pula, home to an impressive and perfectly preserved Roman Amphitheatre.
 Pula is nestled beneath the hills on the southern tip of the Istrian Peninsula and here we will find cafes spilling out onto the pavements and colourful boutiques sitting among the ancient Roman ruins.
 After lunch, we make our way to medieval Rovinj, a pretty resort reminiscent of Venice, with its houses seemingly rising out of the water, a lovely Old Town and picturesque harbour.

-• Breakfast & Dinner Included
+• Breakfast & dinner included

 Day Five: Cycle from Porec to Kontija Forest